chrislammers/car-emissions/README.md

 - We could also calculate the efficiency for each vehicle
 - If we had information on where each vehicle was driven or registered during a specific time, we could have come up with CO2 emission trends region-wise.
 We could have then compared CO2 emission levels in different regions.

 ### Acknowledgements
+“This project was submitted as the final course project for CSCI 2000U “Scientific Data Analysis” during Fall 2021.
+The authors certify that the work in this repository is original and that all appropriate resources are rightfully cited.”